NightmareLab/PyGPT/README.md

 ------

-Original project start from here:
+Original project starts from here:

 # ***:warning: __This repository is deprecated and no longer maintained!__***
 if you have a question about it you can join our Discord server.